 Fortunately, cooking a great steak is one of the simplest things in the world.
-Unless you're splurging on a big night out, skip the steakhouse.
-At home, follow a few basic steps, and in no time you’ll be hoisting a steak knife to dig in to one of the most gratifying meals you will ever cook.
+At home, follow our simple tips for grilling steak and in no time you’ll be hoisting a steak knife to dig in to one of the most gratifying meals you will ever cook.

 Step 3: Pre-salt it.
-Hold off on other seasonings at first because they will burn during cooking.
+When learning how to grill a steak, one key to success is to hold off on other seasonings at first because they will burn during cooking.
 But you want to salt your steaks early.
 If you only have 30 minutes, fine.
 Salt the steak all over and let it sit in the fridge for 30 minutes.
 If you have 2 hours, that’s even better.
 Got 24 hours?
 That’s better still and is properly called dry brining.
 Read more about dry brining here.
 Whether it’s for 30 minutes or 24 hours, pre-salting gives you a better tasting, juicier steak because salt penetrates the meat and helps it hold onto its juices.
+And that’s why it is one of our top tips for grilling a steak!
 Just sprinkle a generous amount of salt all over the steak, about 1/2 teaspoon Morton’s kosher salt per pound of meat.
 What about marinating?
 Forget it.
 Marinating steaks is a useless technique because marinades don’t penetrate the meat much and you end up throwing away most of the flavor when you throw away the marinade.
 Here’s the science.

 Step 6: Serve it hot.
 Should you rest your steak before serving?
 No!
 Hot steak tastes better and the juices retained from a brief rest are minimal.
 Did some juices spill out onto the cutting board?
 Don’t cry over them: just pour them over the steak to enjoy your boeuf “au jus.”
 Nothing will be lost.”
 This is another myth busted: read about the science here.

-That’s it.
+That’s it; those are the tips for grilling steak like the pros do!
 These six basic steps work with any beef steak from ribeye to porterhouse to filet mignon.
 So fire up the grill and enjoy a steak today!
 For more details, check out some of our favorite steak recipes, seasonings, sauces, and other tips below.